Auditing citation polarization during the early COVID-19 pandemic: Introduction

 \section{Introduction}

-The recent pandemic has boosted COVID-19-related research, which has led to a growing number of researchers publishing COVID-19-related papers~\cite{ioannidis2022massive}.
-During the pandemic, as of 2021 more than 4\% of published research papers focused on COVID-19~\cite{ioannidis2022massive}.
+The recent pandemic has boosted COVID-19-related research, which has led to a growing number of researchers publishing COVID-19-related publications~\parencite{ioannidis2022massive}.
+During the pandemic, as of 2021 more than 4\% of published research papers focused on COVID-19~\parencite{ioannidis2022massive}.
 The availability of COVID-19-related research has supported the public to overcome the current pandemic.

 The expansion of this new research field has had a substantial impact on the scholarly publishing ecosystem.
-COVID-19-related papers received a large number of citations in a short period, causing a dramatic shift in citation counts.
+COVID-19-related publications received a large number of citations in a short period, causing a dramatic shift in citation counts.
 Specifically, some journals benefited from publishing COVID-19-related research because it significantly increased their mean citation rate.
 As an illustrative example, the \textit{Lancet} more than doubled its impact factor (IF) from $79.323$ to $202.731$, according to the 2021 Journal Citation Reports (JCR) released in June 2022.
-It has been contended that COVID-19-related papers have inflated the citation-based metrics; indeed, some journals have increased their IF by more than tenfold~\cite{JCRreport}.
+It has been contended that COVID-19-related publications have inflated the citation-based metrics; indeed, some journals have increased their IF by more than tenfold~\parencite{JCRreport}.

-Consequently, the long-lasting IF controversy has reemerged.
-Due to the heavy-tailed nature of citation, which is sometimes referred to as the rich-get-richer effect, many critics argue that IFs do not accurately reflect the impact of scientific items because they rely solely upon mean citation counts~\cite{pendlebury2009use,lariviere2016simple}.
-In response, alternative metrics have been proposed~\cite{moed2010measuring,bradshaw2016rank}.
-Moreover, although the IF metric was designed to measure the performance of journals rather than single papers~\cite{garfield1972citation}, it is nevertheless frequently misunderstood to reflect the quality of an individual paper~\cite{lozano2012weakening}.
-The spreading of these misunderstandings has increased unintended dynamics in the conduction and evaluation of research~\cite{calcagno2012flows,rafols2012journal}, even leading to cases of malpractice~\cite{you2022disturbance}.